Polpetta/bitdispenser.dev/content/english/posts/hello-world.md

 bothered too much to understand what was about.
 I though "well, it surely is some sort of filesystem".
 I was somewhat right, but not the way I thought.

 IPFS acts like a peer-to-peer network, where nodes hash the content they want to share to let other nodes grab it.
 You can grab this content using your local node or using one of the many available gateways.
 Nodes can "pin" a file too, in order to keep it locally and to serve it to other nodes.
-If a file gets pinned by different nodes and gains traction it basically becomes undeletable from the web.
+If a file gets pinned by different nodes and gains traction it basically can not be deleted from the web.

 #### Choosing the right tools